 - Look for safety information on the toy or label such as “Not recommended for children under 3 years of age,” or “non-toxic” on toys likely to end up in a child’s mouth.
 Look for “washable/hygienic materials” on stuffed toys and dolls.

-- Avoid marbles, balls, games with balls, and other toys that have parts smaller than 1 3/4 inches in diameter or smaller than 2 inches long.
-These products can choke young children if swallowed.
+- Avoid marbles, balls, games with balls, and other toys that have parts smaller than 1 3/4 inches in diameter or smaller than 2 1/4 inches long.
+Younger children can choke on these products if they’re swallowed.

 - Keep toys meant for older children away from babies and toddlers.